slogemann1/aerozine/README.md

 second command will prompt you to enter a password for the pfx file, which should later be given in in the 'profile_password' field of the server settings.
 \
-After this is complete, the server can be run either by typing 'gemini-server' or 'gemini-server start'
+After this is complete, the server can be run either by typing 'aerozine' or 'aerozine start'

 # Notes
 Here is some further information about the server that could be of use to take into account.

 ## On speed
-Since the server is written in rust it should in general be relatively fast when serving resources.
+Since Aerozine is written in rust it should in general be relatively fast when serving resources.
 All static files (including link paths) are loaded into memory before the server has started.
 While this could be a problem with low ram, the intended use does not expect large files, making this, at least for smaller servers, a relatively efficient means of serving these files.
 This is optional, however, with the use of